Our Mission Statement

 Benefits Help and Advice:

-- DIAL Doncaster has the DIAL UK quality mark, the "Positive About Disabled People" Award.
+- DIAL Doncaster has the DIAL UK quality mark "Positive About Disabled People" Award.

-- In 2011 DIAL became an accredited company with CHAS, which is the recognised Contractors Health & Safety Assessment Scheme.
+- DIAL is an accredited company with CHAS, which is the recognised Contractors Health & Safety Assessment Scheme.